SethBling: 2018–present

 In January 2019, SethBling sped up the Atari 2600 emulator to a rendering speed of one frame per second.
 It then took him around fifteen minutes to "technically" tie the world record of 5.57 seconds for the racing video game Dragster.

+In 2023, SethBling replied to a reddit user asking what he was up to, saying he mostly works on personal projects but not anything that would make for good video content, along with learning node.js.

 Super Mario career

 Speedrunning

 Until June 2020, SethBling held the world record of 41.35 seconds for the Credits Warp Any% speedrun category of Super Mario World.
 Players can use glitches to modify the game's RAM values, allowing them to write assembly code.
 When executed via arbitrary code execution, the code allows players to skip directly from the first level to the credits without having to defeat the game's boss.
 In 2015, SethBling was the first to execute the Credits Warp glitch on a home video game console, with a time of five minutes and 59 seconds, after Twitch streamer JeffW356 had successfully executed the glitch on an emulator.
 SethBling executed the glitch for the first time on console minutes after a Super Mario World world record was set without using arbitrary code execution.
 By successfully executing the glitch on a Super NES console, SethBling validated the faster, emulator run by JeffW356.
 SethBling used four controllers via two Super Multitap devices to finish the game in under one minute.
 He left specific buttons on the controllers pushed down to manipulate memory bytes and write certain code.
 In the game, SethBling executed certain actions and pixel-precise moves like duplicating Yoshi blocks and launching a red shell at a specific pixel.

 SethBling holds a former world record for The Legend of Zelda: Breath of the Wild without use of in-game unlockable bonuses enabled by Amiibo figurines, saying in 2017 that using the unlockables is "seen by casual audience members as 'cheating', but they also currently don't affect the run that much."
 In 2017, SethBling told Kotaku, "When I touch a game, I want to understand it."